jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 Pre-requisites:
 - An S3 bucket to upload the CloneSquad artifacts
-- An EC2 instance with 'aws-cli', Docker installed and **an attached role allowing upload to the previoulsy defined S3 bucket**
+- An EC2 instance with 'aws-cli', Docker installed and **an attached role allowing upload to the previously defined S3 bucket**

 #### Step 1) Extract and Upload the latest CloneSquad CloudFormation template and associated artifacts

-*(Note: The Docker image is only used to customize initial configuration and is not part of the CloneSquad runtime)*

 ```shell
 docker pull clonesquad/devkit:latest